 - Roll out your dough to a 1/4 inch thickness.

-- Press down firmly with your stamp onto the dough.
-If your stamp sticks to the dough, lightly flour it.
+- If your stamp sticks to the dough, lightly flour it.

 - Use a cookie cutter that is slightly larger or slightly smaller than the stamp itself to cut out your cookies (you can also cut the cookies by hand with a paring knife) and transfer to a cookie sheet.
 Bake as normal.